2022

 }

-Luican, Adina; Li, Guohong; Andrei, Eva Y
+Luican, Adina; Li, Guohong; Andrei, Eva Y.

 Scanning tunneling microscopy and spectroscopy of graphene layers on graphite Journal Article